Cybersecurity and Independent Contractors: Avoiding Legal Liability

 Company-Level Cybersecurity Standards

 At the company level, you should implement processes and protections that limit the ability of independent contractors to access or download personal or sensitive information.
-You should also ensure that independent contractor access to personal or sensitive information is shown in your organizational data mapping
+You should also ensure that independent contractor access to personal or sensitive information is included in your organizational data mapping

 Additionally, all ‘the usual’ protections should apply to your independent contractors too.
 At a minimum, you should require: